DevExpress-Examples/wpf-dashboard-custom-properties/readme.md

 Custom properties are stored in a CustomProperties collection in a structured format.
 Each custom property in this collection contains the custom property's metadata.

-To customize the underlying control, you can change the dashboard item's style according to the custom property value.
+To customize the underlying control, you can change the dashboard item's style and template according to the custom property value.

 The example contains the following custom properties organized into modules: